informational alert

 Explainer from the Portland Bureau of Transportation) about “rest in red” technology for traffic signals.
 How the technology works, how it’s deployed, what it costs.
 Information provided by PBOT’s Traffic Systems & Operations group and Vision Zero team.

-The Portland Office of Violence Prevention's 2025 Spring Break Youth Safety Initiative Grant is an opportunity to help prevent and reduce violence: principally, gun violence through collaborative community-based prevention efforts.
+The Portland Office of Violence Prevention is now accepting applications for the 2026 Spring Break Youth Safety Initiative Sponsorship to help reduce youth violence: principally, gun violence through collaborative community-based prevention efforts during Spring Break (March 21st – March 29th).

 About the Safe Routes to School program at the Portland Bureau of Transportation.